 Bringing new applications, workforce development and technological vision to industry.

 On September 3, 2020, CSAIL Alliances launched our newest research initiative, MachineLearningApplications@CSAIL.
-Faculty Director Professor Daniela Rus and founding members from Retail Business Services, a subsidiary of Ahold Delhaize; Arrow Electronics; Cisco; and SAP Innovation Center Network shared the current state of machine learning and their goals for the initiative.
+Faculty Director Professor Daniela Rus and founding members—Retail Business Services, a subsidiary of Ahold Delhaize; Arrow Electronics; Cisco; and SAP Innovation Center Network—shared the current state of machine learning and their goals for the initiative.

-MIT’s world renowned Computer Science Artificial Intelligence Lab (CSAIL) is launching its newest research initiative, MachineLearningApplications@CSAIL.
-This initiative will focus on applications of the latest machine learning (ML) technologies, research on the resolution of current challenges limiting the abilities of ML and professional development that will help prepare a company’s workforce for this digital transformation.
+MIT’s world renowned Computer Science Artificial Intelligence Lab (CSAIL)'s research initiative MachineLearningApplications@CSAIL focuses on applications of the latest machine learning (ML) technologies, potential solutions to the current challenges limiting the abilities of ML, and professional development that will help prepare a company’s workforce for this digital transformation.

 The ability of a machine to learn depends largely on the accuracy of its underlying mathematical model.
 Developing and maintaining these models is challenging on several fronts.
 How can machine learning be leveraged for additional insights, but with outcome guarantees or provability?
 How can organizations analyze more complex data sets?
 How can the results be trusted?
 How can training models be updated with new data to keep the ML systems operating most efficiently?

 Organizations must have a skilled workforce of people who can build the models, implement the applications, maintain the models and address ongoing privacy/security issues.
 From the need for new skills sets to rethinking roles and organizational structures due to automation, companies must take a holistic approach to implementing a machine learning strategy.

 Our approach is comprehensive and will address the vision for the future of machine learning, its applications in business, research where no commercial products are currently available and skill development for your workforce.
 Member companies will engage with our world-renowned lab and: